Leprosy: 20th and 21st century

+In 1898, the colonial government in British India enacted the Leprosy Act of 1898, which mandated the compulsory segregation of people with leprosy by authorities in newly established leper asylums, where they were segregated by sex to prevent sexual activity.
+The act, which proved difficult to enforce, was repealed in 1983 by the Indian government after MDT had become widely available in India.
+In 1983, the National Leprosy Elimination Programme, previously the National Leprosy Control Programme, changed its methods from surveillance to the treatment of people with leprosy.
+India still accounts for over half of the global disease burden.
+According to the WHO, new cases in India during 2019 diminished to 114,451 patients (57% of the world's total new cases).
+Until 2019, Indians could justify a petition for divorce with their spouse's diagnosis of leprosy.

-The National Leprosarium at Carville, Louisiana, known in 1955 as the Louisiana Leper Home, was the only leprosy hospital on the mainland United States.
-Leprosy patients from all over the United States were sent to Carville in order to be kept in isolation away from the public, as not much about leprosy transmission was known at the time and stigma against those with leprosy was high (see Leprosy stigma).
+The National Leprosarium at Carville, Louisiana, known in 1955 as the Louisiana Leper Home, was the only leprosy hospital in the mainland United States.
+Leprosy patients from all over the United States were sent to Carville to be kept in isolation away from the public, as not much about leprosy transmission was known at the time, and stigma against those with leprosy was high.
 The Carville leprosarium was known for its innovations in reconstructive surgery for those with leprosy.
-In 1941, 22 patients at Carville underwent trials for a new drug called promin.
+In 1941, 22 patients at Carville underwent trials for a new drug called Promin.
 The results were described as miraculous, and soon after the success of promin came dapsone, a medicine even more effective in the fight against leprosy.
+Leprosy incidence peaked in the United States in 1983, followed by a steep decline.
+However, case numbers have been slowly rising again since 2000.
+In 2020, 159 cases were reported in the country.